Wednesday, May 29, 2013

 Our 1939 Chevy had served us well during the war but of course dad was dying to have another car.
 He went to work for American Airlines in January 1946 and so had a steady job.
 He set his sights on a new Chevy.

+These were the days of the Big Three in Detroit, about the only place where autos were produced, given the war devastation in Japan and Europe.
 Detroit had a virtual monopoly on auto making.
-The 1948 Chevrolets were hardly changed from the 1942 models, except cosmetically.
+The 1948 Chevrolets were hardly changed from the 1942 models.
 The same was true for other General Motors products, as well as Ford and Chrysler offerings.

-Chevrolet’s engine was the Stove Bolt Six, and overhead valve engine first introduced in 1929.
+The big competition was between Ford and Chevy.
+Ford continued to rely on its famous flathead V-8 engine, developed in 1932 by Henry Ford himself.
+Chevrolet’s engine was the Stove Bolt Six, an overhead valve engine first introduced in 1929.
 The Ford V-8 survived until 1955.
-Chevy’s Stove Bolt lasted until
+Chevy’s Stove Bolt lasted until 1963.

 The hot argument between auto enthusiasts was the Ford/Chevy comparison.

 Typically, Ford contended the Ford was faster, which they usually were.
-Chevrolet fans usually would fall back on the claim that the famous Fisher body of Chevrolets was sturdier and more stylish.
+Chevrolet fans usually would fall back on the claim that the famous Fisher body of Chevrolet was sturdier and more stylish.
 Chevy fans claimed the Ford’s single leaf springing was old-fashioned and rough riding.

+Chevrolet, other the other hand, had a conventional distributor.
+Distributor points and condensers, which wore quickly, could be changed easily.
 According to my father and other car buffs, Ford had a superior carburetor, a two-barrel Holly.
 Chevrolet, until 1949, had a Carter carburetor that was notoriously “cold-natured” and difficult to keep in tune.

 These carburetor and distributor facts are important to my main topic, the Great Race at American Airlines.
 I can’t remember the exact date.
 It could have been in 1948, since the new Chevies came out in the fall.
 I remember our vacation of 1949 vividly, though.
-We heard the heavyweight championship fight between Joe Louis and Joe Walcott on the Chevy radio.
+We heard the heavyweight championship fight between Joe Louis and Joe Walcott on the '48 Chevy radio.

 The Ford-Chevy debates were a constant at the AA overhaul base.
 By this time, Dad had established a reputation as a Chevrolet mechanic and in his spare time was doing semi-major overhauls on the Stove Bolt Sixes.
+I will write a separate account of Neal’s garage activities in Sand Springs.

 The “boys” at American cooked up a race.
 When AA moved to Tulsa from New York in 1946, many mechanics and supervisors transferred to Tulsa.
 Most of them were natives of the New York area, including my dad’s foreman at the time, one Joe Hadka.
+Joe had a nearly new 1947 Ford.
+He bragged about how fast it was, even bringing in a photograph showing the Ford speedometer at 100.

 I am not sure of what led up to the race, but Dad found himself challenged.
 He was no novice to racing.
 He had started racing autos (on the streets and highways) years before.
 He “souped up” a Model T by installing a Frontenac head that converted the T to overhead valves.
+He used the old T to outrun a new Model A from Tulsa to Keystone in the early 1930s.
+That’s another story.

+Pop was convinced that Ford speedometers were purposely calibrated to show the car going faster than it was actually.
 Still, the photo of the Ford speedometer was a bit disconcerting.
 It was a fact that a Ford properly tuned would probably outrun most Chevrolets because Chevies usually were held back by infrequent distributor tuning and those loggy old Carters.
 Chevrolet starting making their own carburetors in 1949, by the way, replacing the Carters.

 Once the race was agreed to, the “boys” staged a production.
 The arguments and smart cracks occupied the bulletin board and the individual arguments abounded, always with a little “horsing around.”

+A day was set.
+It seems to me it was in the summer, but it could have just been a warm fall or spring day.
 A race route was determined.
 The cars would start from the Traffic Circle at Admiral Place, run north on Mingo Road for two or three miles to finish near the AA facility on Mingo.

 Men were designated to stop traffic at the intersecting streets for safety reasons.